Slavs in Lower Pannonia: Archaeology

+Language

+The primary sources for studying the Pannonian Slavic language are the oldest layer of Slavic loanwords in Hungarian, the Kiev Missal (and possibly the Freising Fragments), and scarce data from toponymy and onomastics.
+Dialectal features of Slavic varieties spoken in areas bordering modern Hungary are also used in the analysis.

+The first linguist to seriously analyze Pannonian Slavic was Eugene Helimski in 1988.
+He regarded it as a koiné later absorbed by Hungarian as a substratum.
+Helimski suggests that a dialect continuum between West Slavic and South Slavic existed across Pannonia in the Early Middle Ages.
+According to Alexei S. Kassian (2024), analysis of the earliest Slavic borrowings in Hungarian clearly shows that the donor language belonged to the West Slavic group.

 In Croatian historiography

-Contemporary Latin sources referred to the region as Pannonia inferior (Lower Pannonia), and its inhabitants in general terms of Slavs and Pannonians.
-Nevertheless, a whole century under the foreign Frankish rule there did not emerge a single gens with a specific identity for the population.
-In the 19th and 20th century Croatian historiography, the focus was usually placed on the polity between the rivers Drava and Sava.
-They referred to the polity as Pannonian Croatia (Panonska Hrvatska), to describe this entity in a manner that emphasized its Croatian nature, mainly based on De Administrando Imperio (DAI) chapter 30.
-While DAI claims that a part of the Dalmatian Croats had moved into Pannonia in the 7th century (also ruled over it and its duke had amicable relationship with the duke of Croatia), some modern analysis of sources indicate this was unlikely.
+Contemporary Latin sources referred to the region as Pannonia inferior (Lower Pannonia), and its inhabitants as Slavs or Pannonians.
+Even after a whole century under Frankish rule, no single gens with a specific identity emerged for the entire population.
+19th and 20th century Croatian historiography usually focused on the polity between the rivers Drava and Sava.
+The polity was referred as Pannonian Croatia (Panonska Hrvatska), to emphasiz its Croatian nature, mainly based on De Administrando Imperio (DAI) chapter 30.
+DAI claims that some of the Dalmatian Croats had moved into Pannonia in the 7th century and ruled over it, and that its duke had amicable relationship with the duke of Croatia.
+Some modern analyses of sources indicate this was unlikely.
 According to Croatian historian Hrvoje Gračanin, the traditions and language of the Slavs of southern Pannonia did not differ from those in Dalmatia, so during the periods when Frankish sources did not record a specific ruler of Lower Pannonia, it is possible that the Croatian dukes of Dalmatia, who were also Frankish vassals at the time, extended control over the region.
 However, the number of Croats in Lower Pannonia "must have been negligible when compared to other Slav(icized) populations", and south–north migration most probably reflects Frankish imposition of Croatian elite from Dalmatia to Lower Pannonia.

-The Croatian name was not used in contemporary sources, until the late 9th century, rendering the name anachronistic before then, but many toponyms deriving from the Croatian ethnonym are very old and at least from the period between 11th and 12th century.
+The name "Croatia" was not used in contemporary sources, until the late 9th century, but many toponyms deriving from the Croatian ethnonym date as far back as the 11th and 12th centuries.
 While the term "Croat" was not used in sources about Pannonia, the rulers of the Trpimirović dynasty after Trpimir called themselves the rulers of the Croats and of the Slavs.
-Since "Pannonian Croatia" politically and ethnically never existed, being a historiographical and not historical term, it is abandoned in modern Croatian historiography which uses instead the term "Donja Panonija" (Lower Pannonia).
+Since "Pannonian Croatia" politically and ethnically never existed, being a historiographic term, not a historical term, it is no longer used in modern Croatian historiography.
+The term "Donja Panonija" (Lower Pannonia) is preferred instead.

 Rulers

-The continuity of Slavic rulers in Lower Pannonia is unclear, and they were not consistently part of a ruling dynasty, unlike those in the north (House of Mojmir) and the south (House of Trpimir).
+The continuity of Slavic rulers in Lower Pannonia is unclear.
+They were not part of a ruling dynasty, unlike the rulers of Moravia (House of Mojmir) and of Croatia (House of Trpimir).